-Although we do not utilize proprietary, diversified commingled investment funds as total portfolio solutions, we have and may form commingled vehicles to access certain, niche asset classes when we believe a fund vehicle improves investing efficiency for our clients.
-Commingled fund offering documents contain specific conflicts of interest and risk disclosures Due to regulatory requirements in specific jurisdictions, commingled funds may not be offered to all clients.
+Although we do not utilize proprietary, diversified commingled investment funds as total portfolio solutions, the Firm's affiliates have and may form commingled vehicles to access certain, niche asset classes when we believe a fund vehicle improves investing efficiency for our clients.
+Commingled fund offering documents contain specific conflicts of interest and risk disclosures.
+Due to regulatory requirements in specific jurisdictions, commingled funds may not be offered to all clients.